Capture the Moment!

 Apart from an evening in the Brazilian Pantanal and an afternoon in Namibia, I never really had a chance to use hides to photograph wildlife until I visited South Africa in June 2024.
 Kambaku River Lodge had a hide beside a waterhole with gimbal heads for guests’ cameras, and Kings Camp had a similar facility—except with a very low ceiling!

-I was delighted with my experience of using the hides, so I thought I should write an article about how to get the best out of them.
+I was delighted with my experience using the hides, and there are plenty of others I’d like to visit, including Mashatu Game Reserve in Botswana, Lentorre Lodge in Kenya and Zimanga in South Africa, so I thought I should write an article about how to get the best out of them.

 Why?